view

 Design system

-Picapac (owned by Omniva) is a network of community parcel lockers in Tallinn, Estonia, where parcels can be left by all courier companies, grocery stores that deliver to homes, and private persons.
+Picapac (owned by Omniva) is an Estonian nationwide network of autonomous community parcel lockers designed for smaller communities.
 As name says it is a parcel locker, which is intended for communities, apartment buildings, commercial properties and generally to the areas, where big parcel machines have not yet reached.

 Jetbeep, a long-time partner and solution provider for Omniva, was commissioned to design and develop web application for customers and couriers of Picapac parcel network.